WayneJ2/stock-comparison-project/README.md

 # stock-comparison-project
-Comparing the stock prices of Google and Yahoo
+Comparing the stock prices of Google and Amazon